4 Festive Must-Visit Regensburg Christmas Markets (2026)

 Overview: Visit Regensburg Christmas Markets

 We mapped out the must-visit Regensburg Christmas Markets pretty strategically.
-We kicked things off at the Lucrezia Market for a slow morning of browsing arts and crafts before heading to the Regensburg Christmas Market on Neupfarrplatz for a hearty lunch and mulled wine.
+We kicked things off at the Lucrezia Market for a relaxing morning of browsing arts and crafts before heading to the Regensburg Christmas Market on Neupfarrplatz for lunch and mulled wine.
 In the afternoon, we crossed the Stone Bridge to check out Adventsmarkt in Katharinespital, then wrapped up the night at the Romantic Christmas Market at Thurn und Taxis, which was hands-down the highlight.
-It felt like the perfect mix of cozy and festive all in one day.

-1. Adventsmarkt in Katharinespital
+3. Adventsmarkt in Katharinespital

-Dates: November 24 – December 23, 2025
+Dates: November 23 – December 23, 2026

 Hours: Monday-Friday 4pm-10pm, Saturday 11am-10pm, Sunday 11am-9pm